Finite Generation in Polynomial Semirings: Abstract

 \section{Abstract}

 {We study the semiring $\mathbb{N}_0[\alpha]$ as an additive monoid where $\alpha$ is a positive real algebraic number.
 In the atomic case, the atoms of $\mathbb{N}_0[\alpha]$ are precisely the powers $\alpha^n$ up to a certain nonnegative integer $n$, and finite generation is governed by divisibility of the minimal polynomial by a negative-tail polynomial.
 Our first main result gives a complete characterization when the minimal polynomial has the form $\mathfrak{m}_\alpha(X)=p_\alpha(X)-c$ with $c\in\mathbb{N}$.
-Our second main result shows that finite generation forces $\alpha$ to be a weak Perron number.
+Our second main result shows that finite generation forces $\alpha$ to be a weak Perron number, and proves a converse under the additional assumptions that $\alpha$ is an algebraic integer and the unique positive conjugate of its minimal polynomial.
 As an application, we analyze cubic minimal polynomials and obtain a partial classification of rank-$3$ monoids $\mathbb{N}_0[\alpha]$ by generation and factorization type, including coefficient constraints, non--length-factoriality results for a large family, and examples with prescribed numbers of atoms.}

 \keywords{monoids, factorization, semiring}